Personal guidance, respect and nurturing during a time of change

 The Value of Our Small Learning Community

 Research suggests that middle school students in smaller learning communities like Eastside Catholic perform better academically, are more engaged in school, have more meaningful relationships and, ultimately, are more successful.
-A school like Eastside Catholic can mean the difference between a student feeling lost and anonymous or having a place where they truly belong.
+A school like Eastside Catholic can mean the difference between a student feeling lost and anonymous, to feeling like they have a place where they truly belong.
 In our tight-knit community, each student is known and valued as an individual.

 The Middle School Mentor Program

 The Mentor Program provides a "middle school family" for each student.
 Each "family" meets two times per week and is made up of a small group of young men and women from his or her grade and a teacher who knows the age group and the students well.
 By giving students an instant support network of trusted peers and mentors, this program greatly eases the transition to the new personal and academic challenges of the middle school years.
 Lessons during this time focus on our Touchstones and students' social and emotional needs.